 The Mallory Center is licensed by the City of Cincinnati’s Department of Health and the State of Ohio’s Department of Job and Family Services.
 It is accredited by the National Association for the Education of Young Children (NAEYC).
-This voluntary achievement was initially awarded in 1998.
 The Mallory Center’s commitment to quality care also is shown through voluntary participation in the Step up to Quality (STARS) rating system facilitated by the State of Ohio Department of Job and Family Services.

 For more information about the Mallory Center, phone (513) 569-1504 or e-mail MalloryELC@cincinnatistate.edu.

-The College provides access to computers at open labs on the Clifton Campus in both the Main Building and the Advanced Technology and Learning Center (ATLC).
-In addition, computers are available for student use in the Johnnie Mae Berry Library and at kiosks at several locations within the ATLC.
+The College provides access to computers throughout the Clifton Campus in open labs, in the Library and in student lounge areas.
 In addition, the entire Clifton Campus has wireless access that is free and open to Cincinnati State students, faculty, and staff.
-For more about the computers and computer labs please see Campus Technology on the College website.
+For more about the computers and computer labs, see Campus Technology on the College website.

-The Fitness Center in the Main Building (Clifton Campus) provides a full range of Nautilus equipment, free weights, cardio machines and resistance equipment, as well as a gymnasium (at designated times) and swimming pool.
-Racquetball courts are available in the ATLC.
-Fitness classes are regularly scheduled, and students, faculty, and staff have access to the services of personal trainers as well as personal evaluations.
+The Fitness Center in the Main Building (Clifton Campus) provides a full range of Nautilus equipment, free weights, cardio machines and resistance equipment, as well as a gymnasium (at designated times).
+The Fitness Center is continuously supervised by qualified personnel and fitness classes for students and employees are scheduled periodically.

-A SurgeCard is required for use of the Fitness Center and a liability waiver must be on file.
+A SurgeCard (ID card) is required for use of the Fitness Center and a liability waiver must be on file.
 Children, food and drinks, and loitering are not permitted in the Fitness Center.
-For more information regarding the Fitness Center, please contact Mike Combs, Fitness Center Director, at (513) 569-8693 or (513) 569-1592, or email@example.com.
+For more information regarding the Fitness Center, visit the College website: https://www.cincinnatistate.edu/students/campus-life/recreation

-A Game Room is located in Room 135 of the ATLC (Clifton Campus).
+A Game Room is located on the lower level of the ATLC (Clifton Campus).
 Table tennis, billiards, board games, and equipment are available free with a SurgeCard.
-Racquetball courts are also available for use by currently enrolled students.
-Racquets and balls can be checked out in the game room with a SurgeCard.
-For more information about the game room please contact the Student Activities office, located in the ATLC, Room 204, or phone (513) 569-5747.
+For more information about the Game Room please contact the Student Activities office, located in the ATLC, Room 204, or phone (513) 569-5747.

-The gymnasium is located in the Main Building, behind the Welcome Center (Clifton Campus).
-It is open at designated times (generally when it is not being used for team practices or classes).
+The gymnasium is located on the first floor of the Main Building (Clifton Campus).
+It is open at designated times for general use.
 A SurgeCard is required to check out equipment.
 No food or drink is allowed in the gym.
 Gym shoes must be worn when using the gymnasium (street shoes with soft soles are not permitted).